VituixCAD version 2.0

 - Tilting straight target line, adjusted by Shift + mouse drag

-- Overlay for each response curve.
-Can be loaded from file.
+- Overlay for each response curve, snapshot or loaded from file

 - Horizontal or vertical directivity as line chart,